Skparab1/js-url-shortener/README.md

 # How to use:
   1. Fork this repo and rename it "r" or "redirect" (shorter is better, see above)
     - alternatively, you could copy the folder named "r" or "redirect" and put it in your <username>.github.io repo
-  2. Edit the accounts.csv file to add keywords and urls which will be used. (truncate the https:// at the beginning)
+  2. Edit the accounts.csv file to add keywords and urls which will be used.
   3. All done!
 Star this repo if you like it or use it

 # Other things: